hegde-atri/BankingApplication-fe/README.md

 17/7/2021 : Backend and API development begins.
 (Link to repo available on 17/7)
 25/7/2021 : AAD integration to manage roles
 30/7/2021 : Website is ready to deploy for testing.

+### Links to some stuff that I got stuck on and found the solution

+- Could not make mat-icons work : <https://dev.materialdesignicons.com/getting-started/angular#angular-material>